Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Moving on to our next point, we want to look at who blindness afflicts.
 Obviously, we have a man born blind in chapter 9.
 But the Gospel of John always has these ironic elements.
 So we have blind people who see, and people who think they’re seeing who are actually blind.
 That’s what we call irony and there’s plenty of it in chapter 9.

 So when we talk about who’s blind in this chapter, we’re going beyond the obvious, going beyond the blind beggar at the beginning.
 Let’s start with the disciples.
 Even though they’re committed to following Jesus, they’re afflicted with some blindness.
-They can’t see that blindness is not necessarily because of some sin committed by the person afflicted.
+They can’t see how blindness is not necessarily because of some sin committed by the person afflicted.

 Some of the neighbours of the man are afflicted with a sort of blindness.
 They’ve seen him by the side of the road day in and day out for years.
 Now some of them suddenly can’t recognize him.
 They’re blind to his identity – in a way reflecting the blindness of many to the identity of the one who healed him.

 The healed man’s parents are afflicted with a sort of blindness.
-Or at least, they want to give the impression that they can’t see.
+Or at least, they want to give the impression they can’t see.
 The Pharisees had decided that anyone who confessed Jesus to be the Christ (the Messiah) would be excommunicated.
-So the parents don’t want to be seen as seeing anything positive about Jesus.
+So the parents don’t want to be seen as seeing or saying anything positive about Jesus.
 So they state a couple of facts about their son, but for the rest they’re so driven by fear of exclusion that they say they don’t see who Jesus is.
 You could say they’re blinded by the fear of man.

 Then you get the Pharisees and their blindness.
 They’re blinded by their unbelief.
 That’s clear from the last couple of verses of the chapter.
 They claim to be the ones who see.
 They’re self-righteous and prideful.
 They claim to have a clear vision of who Jesus really is – that he’s a Sabbath-breaker and sinner who can’t possibly have come from God.
 But Jesus says, the reality is they’re blind and they’re guilty for it too.
 We read from Isaiah 42.
 They can’t see that Isaiah 42 and other passages from the Old Testament spoke of how the Messiah would come opening the eyes of the blind.
 They can’t see it, because they don’t want to see it.
 They hate Jesus.
 They want him dead.
 Their blindness is willful and sinful – it’s the blindness of wicked unbelief.